-Through Board retirement we are looking to recruit up to three new trustees and a Secretary.
+Through Board retirement we are looking to recruit a new trustee and a Secretary.
 Following a skills audit we would particularly welcome trustee applications from individuals with experience in the following area:

 Fundraising and Philanthropy – Individuals who have experience in applying for funding from a variety of sources and working with individual donors.